Vahe24/4Blue/README.md

 * **Multilingual Support**: Available in English and Russian.
 * **Simple Installation**: A single script to install all dependencies.
 * **Integrated Help**: Descriptions for each tool are accessible directly within the program.
+* **Export to HTML**: Don't lose your findings.
+After every scan, you can choose to export the full, colored output to an HTML file for your records.

 ### Included Tools:

 ####  Reconnaissance & Information Gathering